HoloClean/HoloClean-Legacy-deprecated/README.md

 ## Installation

 This file will go through the steps needed to install the required packages and software to run HoloClean.
-For a more detailed installation guide check out the [Holoclean_Installation_v3.pdf](docs/Holoclean_Installation_v3.pdf) file in the git repo.

 ### 1. Setting Up and Using Conda
  <b>1.1 Ubuntu: </b>